By Jon Chappell

 CHOICE CUTS

 To represent your groove on a grid, first choose your grid based on your music’s smallest subdivision, or slice of the beat.
 If you know you won’t have, say, any 16th notes in your song, you can work with a grid that has just two 8th note per beat, or a total of eighth grid spaces.
 If your meter was 3/4, you would need just six spaces.
 And if you never subdivide the beat (as is common in, for example, fast jazz waltzes), you can leave the grid in quarter notes.
-Following is a list of some basic grooves and how they relate to the grid approach:
+Following is a list of some basic grooves and how they relate to the grid approach:1.
+Basic 4/4 rock features quarters, and eighths (and their syncopations), except for fills, which need 16th notes.

 2. Hip-hop and funky rhythms are set in a medium-tempo 4/4, but rely heavily on 16th notes and 16th-note syncopations.
 Each beat must therefore have four 16th notes.
 Four beats times four 16ths each equals 16 squares to fill.